denisyukphp/tmpfile/README.md

 rename($tmpFile, '/path/to/meow.txt');
 ```

-You can read more about temp file on [Habr](https://habr.com/ru/post/320078/).
+Read more about temp file on [Habr](https://habr.com/ru/post/320078/).